 Your child's doctor may prescribe antibiotics if your child has a higher fever, more severe ear pain or infection in both eardrums.
 See Ear Infection Information, Middle Ear Infections, and Your Child and Ear Infections.

 5. Aren't antibiotics used to treat all sore throats?

 No. Most sore throats are caused by viruses.
 If your child has sore throat, runny nose and a cough, a virus is the likely cause.
 In these cases, a test for "strep" should not be given.

 Antibiotics should only be used to treat sore throats caused by

 group A streptococci.
 Infection caused by this type of bacteria is called "strep throat."

-Side effects can occur in 1 out of every 10 children who take an antibiotic.
+Side effects occur in up to 1 in 5 children who take an antibiotic.
 Side effects may include rashes,

 allergic reactions, nausea, diarrhea, and